A Renewed Perspective in Midlife

 If there’s one thing the stomping ground of middle age and beyond offers us, it’s a renewed perspective.

-This is the time to plan a quest for answers, to ready ourselves for a trek into the wilderness, braving life’s big questions.
+This stage of life invites us to plan a quest for answers—to ready ourselves for a trek into the wilderness, braving life’s bigger questions.

-It is as much an inward journey as it is an outward one—boots on the ground, prepared to confront some tricky terrain.
+This journey is as much inward as it is outward: boots on the ground, prepared to confront some tricky terrain.
 Preparing for this trek means taking back control of your health and prioritising self-care.

 How often have we read a book that moves us to change something about our lives, only to find it difficult to follow through?